-(Inside: Do you want to heal from your miscarriage?
-Whether you experienced a miscarriage yesterday or thirty years ago, one way to help you heal is to understand why it emotionally hurt so much.
+(Inside: Are you dealing with miscarriage grief?
+Do you want to heal from your miscarriage?
+Whether you experienced a miscarriage yesterday or thirty years ago, one way to help you heal is to understand why it emotionally hurts so much.
 Read on…)

 This time he found me sitting on the couch, legs balled up against my chest, tears flowing.

 The night before, he’d found me in our youngest son’s room.
 Our 4-year-old had made his way to our bed waking me.
 For a while, I laid arms tucked around my little guy.
 But then, heaviness began to descend and the onslaught of sorrow became overwhelming.
 I slipped down the hall into my little boy’s empty room.
 In the dark, I felt for the rocker and sat down.
 Back and forth I tried to rock away the sadness while quiet sobs shook my body.

 For six months (at least), I couldn’t get through the night without crying.
 Sometimes my husband would wake and coax me back to bed; other times, I’d slid in and out of under the covers unnoticed.

 What caused this pain?
 This heartbreak?
 This feeling that a storm cloud had swallowed me?

 Heal from miscarriage related article: How to Silence the Mean Voice in Your Head

 Experiencing the pain of a miscarriage

 Between my second and third sons, I’d already experienced one miscarriage that unleashed excruciating sadness and big emotions.
 However, within a few months, I had my rainbow baby in my belly, and “this too did pass.”